 Working out in the comfort of your own home doesn't have to cost money or even a particularly long time.

-If you are watching TV in the evening, try getting up and moving during the adverts.
-There are plenty of small and simple exercises you can try such as:
+If you're watching TV in the evening, try getting up and moving during the commercials.
+There are plenty of small and simple exercises you can try, such as:

 Climbing and descending your stairs can provide a simple but effective workout.
 You could even use your stairs for step aerobics.
 Stand at the bottom and step on and off the bottom step in reps.
 For a more intense workout, bunny hop onto the step and then step off.